-[12], [23], [30] and user-driven distributed systems [6], [32], [34].
+Intuitively, there is no fundamental reason why a single source should exhibit Poisson dynamics, especially when modified by humans.
+A more likely scenario would be heavy-tailed behavior observed in many areas of computer networks [14], [27], [35] and user-driven distributed systems [7], [37], [40].
 Another intuitively reasonable inter-update distribution is constant, where certain information is injected into the system periodically by design or is obtained from an ON/OFF source (e.g., sensors trying to conserve energy).

-Closer examination of the origin [9] of the Poisson conclusion reveals several limitations.
+Closer examination of the origin [10] of the Poisson conclusion reveals several limitations.
 First, the distribution of page inter-update intervals was sampled using incomplete observation, meaning that some of the updates went unnoticed.
 As a result, bias could have been introduced in the measurements.
 Second, the exponential distribution was fitted to updates of multiple pages rather than a single page.
-Poisson dynamics have been known to emerge when aggregating arrival processes [1] and summing up variables [2], which does not tell us much about the individual distributions being combined.
-Finally, to conclude that N_U is Poisson, it is insufficient to observe an exponential distribution in $\{U_i\}{i=1}^{\infty}$; instead, one must also show stationary independent increments [41].
+Poisson dynamics have been known to emerge when aggregating arrival processes [1]